Contact Lens Care

 There are a variety of contact lens solutions, including hydrogen peroxide, saline solutions, rigid gas permeable solutions, daily cleaners and multi-purpose solutions.
 You'll also find that contact lens liquid ingredients vary; many opt for a preservative-free contact lens solution as it is gentle on sensitive eyes, while others are happy with solutions containing preservatives as these last longer.
 Saline solution is used to rinse lenses and can be used for all types of contact lenses.

-If you wear monthly contact lenses, two weekly contact lenses, or yearly contact lenses, or rigid gas permeable lenses it's important to take care of them properly.
+If you wear monthly contact lenses, two weekly contact lenses, toric lenses, or rigid gas permeable lenses, it's important to take care of them properly.

-All of the above can be worn daily but must be removed at night.
+All the above lenses can be worn daily but must be removed at night.
 They'll then need to be cleaned thoroughly and stored using a contact lens solution.
-This will ensure they are fresh, clean and hygienic to wear the next morning.
-Your eyes will be less prone to irritation and infections, and you'll find more comfort in wearing your contact lenses.
+It will ensure they are fresh, clean and hygienic to wear the next morning.
+Your eyes will be less prone to irritation and infections, and you'll find more comfort in wearing contact lenses.

-If you're a rigid gas permeable contact lens wearer, you can find a range of solutions suited to clean your contacts.
+If you're a rigid gas permeable (RGP) contact lens wearer, you can find various solutions to clean your contacts.

 What are multi-purpose contact lens solutions?

-Multi-purpose solutions offer an all-in-one product designed to clean, disinfect, rinse, and store your contact lenses.
+Multi-purpose solutions offer an all-in-one product to clean, disinfect, rinse, and store contact lenses.

-Most are suitable for all soft contact lenses except for dailies (these are single use lenses); however, there are even multi-purpose contact lens solutions for rigid gas permeable (RGP) contact lenses which offer more convenience than the two-step systems.
-They should be approved by your optician before use.
-You should never use soft lens solutions with RGP contact lenses, so make sure to read the bottle first.
+Most are suitable for all soft contact lenses except for dailies (these are single-use lenses); however, there are multi-purpose contact lens solutions for rigid gas permeable (RGP) contact lenses, which offer more convenience than the two-step systems.
+Your optician should approve them before use.
+You should never use soft lens solutions with RGP contact lenses, so make sure to read the bottle/packaging first.

-A multi-purpose contact lens solution such as our comfi all-in-one Solution will save you time and effort to ensure that your lenses are clean and clear.
+A multi-purpose contact lens solution such as our comfi all-in-one solution will save you time and effort to ensure your lenses are clean.

-Should you find that your eyes are sensitive and become irritated after using multi-purpose solution, seek advice from your optician on what solution may be a suitable alternative.
+If you find that your eyes are sensitive and become irritated after using a multi-purpose solution, seek advice from your optician on what solution may be a suitable alternative.
 Regard contact lens solution is a preservative-free multi-purpose solution, great for sensitive eyes.

-If you suffer with dry eyes, we recommend choosing a multi-purpose solution that contains hyaluronate.
-This is a natural lubricant and aids moisture retention in contact lenses.
-It helps with dryness and the burning sensation that often accompanies dry eyes.
-Contact lens solutions containing hyaluronate make contact lenses more comfortable to wear. comfi All-in-One Solution contains hyaluronate.
+If you suffer from dry eyes, we recommend choosing a multi-purpose solution that contains hyaluronate.
+It is a natural lubricant and aids moisture retention in contact lenses.
+Contact lens solutions containing hyaluronate make contact lenses more comfortable to wear. comfi All-in-One Solution contains hyaluronate which can aid symptoms of dryness.

 What are rigid gas permeable contact lens solutions?

 These contact lens solutions have been specifically designed to clean the surfaces of rigid gas permeable contact lenses.
-Rigid gas permeable lenses don't feature any water in their design and are predominantly made from silicone.
+Rigid gas permeable lenses don't feature any water in their design and are composed of silicone and fluorine.
 As a result, these lenses require a different type of cleaning solution.

-Rigid gas permeable contact lenses require hard contact lens solution for wetting, cleaning and disinfecting.
-If you wear RGP lenses, the optician will tell you the most suitable care system for your lenses.
+RGP lenses require a hard contact lens solution for wetting, cleaning and disinfecting.
+If you’re a RGP lens wearer, you should consult your optician as they will be able to advise you with the most suitable care system.

 Best gas permeable contact lens solution

-We provide rigid gas permeable contact lens solutions that offer a two-step process for cleaning and neutralising your contact lenses.
+We provide rigid gas permeable contact lens solutions, offering a two-step process for cleaning and neutralising your contact lenses.
 Our Boston Advance and Total Care solutions are the best for gas permeable contacts.
-Alternatively, you can find convenient all-in-one contact lens solutions for rigid gas permeable contact lenses such as Boston Simplus.
+Alternatively, you can find convenient all-in-one contact lens solutions for rigid gas permeable lenses, such as Boston Simplus.

-It is essential to use the correct contact lens cleaning solution to prevent eye irritation.
+Using the correct contact lens cleaning solution is essential to prevent eye irritation.
 Using the right lens solution will also ensure your lenses provide your eyes with optimal comfort throughout the day.

 What are daily cleaners?

-Daily cleaners are an excellent choice if you have sensitive eyes and offers a more thorough clean.
-They are used for cleaning contact lenses only; they will not disinfect your lenses.
-The cleaner simply removes deposits and debris from the surface of the contact lens while additional products such as multi-purpose solution will be required to rinse, disinfect, and store the contact lenses.
+Daily cleaners are an excellent choice if you have sensitive eyes and offer a more thorough clean.
+They are used for cleaning contact lenses only and will not condition them.
+The cleaner removes deposits and debris from the surface of the contact lens.
+At the same time, additional products, such as a conditioning solution, will be required to rinse, condition, and store the contact lenses.
 To clean your contact lenses with daily cleaner, place a few drops in the palm of your hand and give the contact lenses a gentle rub on both sides for as long as instructed on the cleaner bottle.

-Ote Clean is a great daily cleaner suitable for both rigid gas permeable contact lenses and soft contact lenses.
+Ote Clean is a great daily cleaner suitable for rigid gas permeable contact lenses.
 Featuring a travel-friendly pack size, great for taking with you on the go.
-This formula is ideal for those with sensitive eyes and those looking to give their lenses an effective clean.
+This formula is ideal for those with sensitive eyes and those looking to clean their lenses effectively.

 What are saline solutions?

-Saline solutions are gentle, preservative-free contact lens solutions, comprised of a sterile mix of salt and water.
-These solutions are suitable for rinsing lenses, if using a peroxide system and storing your lenses temporarily (for brief moments only, such as when in the shower).
-They will wash away any dirt or debris from the surface and re-wet your lenses.
+Saline solutions are gentle, preservative-free contact lens solutions comprised of a sterile salt and water mix.
+These solutions are suitable for rinsing lenses if using a peroxide system and storing your lenses temporarily (for brief moments only, such as when in the shower).
+They will remove any dirt or debris from the surface and rewet your lenses.

-Saline solutions can be used with all types of lenses including rigid gas permeable contact lenses.
-They will give your lenses an effective rinse after using hydrogen peroxide solution and can even be used to rinse and refresh your lenses.
+Saline solutions can be used with all types of lenses, including rigid gas permeable contact lenses for rinsing lenses.

-Due to their disinfectant-free design, saline solutions are not suitable for cleaning or disinfecting your lenses.
-Instead, you'll need to use a contact lens solution before using saline.
-This will ensure that your eyes don't suffer irritation.
-However, you'll still find saline solution an effective product to use for the final steps of your contact lens cleaning routine.
+Saline solutions are unsuitable for cleaning or disinfecting your lenses.
+Instead, you'll need to use a contact lens solution specifically designed for disinfecting contact lenses before using saline.
+However, you'll still find saline solution an effective product for the final steps of your contact lens cleaning routine.

 Popular saline solutions include Lens Plus and Sensitive Eyes Plus Saline Solution.